Auto Accident FAQ

 Wrongful death actions are a way to pursue compensation for your loss if you have lost an immediate family member.
 Some states will allow you to file a wrongful death claim if you were financially dependent on the deceased person but not directly related to them.

-In wrongful death cases, you must prove that the death was caused by the negligence of the defendant.
+In wrongful death cases, you must prove that the death was caused by the negligence of the other driver.
 You may be able to recover damages for:

 - End-of-life expenses including medical and funeral costs